-Let's talk about something nobody warned us about: careers in 2025 look nothing like what we were promised.
+Let's talk about something nobody warned us about: careers in 2026 look nothing like what we were promised.
 The 40-year-company-loyalty thing?
 That ship sailed years ago.
 According to the Bureau of Labor Statistics, the average worker now stays at a job for just 4.1 years, and that number drops to 2.8 years for workers under 35.
 Add in the fact that 58% of the workforce now has remote or hybrid options (per Gallup's 2024 data), and we're playing a completely different game than our parents did.
 But honestly?
 That's not scary – it's liberating.
 Here's how to navigate your career journey with intention and make moves that actually align with who you want to become.

 Define Your Own Success

 Before you start climbing any ladder, make sure it's leaning against the right wall.
 What does career success actually look like for you?
 For some, it's a corner office and a big salary.
 For others, it's flexibility, creativity, or making a meaningful impact.
+At NestCV, we've seen thousands of professionals redefine success on their own terms.

 Take time to reflect on what energizes you.
 When do you feel most alive at work?
 What would you do even if you weren't getting paid?
 These questions might sound cliché, but genuinely sitting with them can be transformative.